chidojiro/interview-assignment/README.md

 - The active todos should be sorted by created_at descending
 - The completed todos should be sorted by completed_at ascending

+## Bonus

+1. Add a deadline for a todo (inputted as minutes from now to make it simple), send an alert when the deadline is reached